btroncone/learn-rxjs/recipes/lockscreen.md

   // new stream so reset password pad and take swipe until mouse up tap(resetPasswordPad), takeMouseSwipe,
-  // as we swipe, we mark pads as touchedand and display selected numbers map(getXYCoordsOfMousePosition), map(findSelectedPad), getIdOfSelectedPad,
+  // as we swipe, we mark pads as touched and display selected numbers map(getXYCoordsOfMousePosition), map(findSelectedPad), getIdOfSelectedPad,